 The Middlefork RV Park is located along the banks of the Middle Fork of the South Platte River just off of Highway 285 in Fairplay.
 They offer full hookup RV parking as well as trout fishing and gold panning on site.

 There are plenty of local food establishments, shopping, and craft breweries to keep you entertained as well!
-You can learn more from Uncover Colorado and find great local campgrounds on Campground Reviews.
+You can learn more from Uncover Colorado and find great local campgrounds on RV LIFE Campgrounds.